IceAsteroid/-bckpDatedNonIncrmntl.sh/README.md

 Back up files/dirs especially encrypted containers(such as of LUKS) **suffixed with date** to mountable storages.

 # Note
 This is not a script to incrementally back up files, but all the files are suffixed with date, so they reside as several in backup storages for extra safety instead of only one backup of a file.

+However, you can specify how many backups of a file to keep by modifying the integer of the variable for it.

 For example:

-Encrypted containers will be backed up in a particular dir, for example:
+Encrypted containers will be backed up in a particular dir.
  ```
  externalStorageOne/EncryptedBlockBackupDir $: ls
  luksContainerOne.230110